fullstorydev/fullstory-node-sdk/CONTRIBUTING.md

 This project uses [OpenAPI Generator](https://openapi-generator.tech/) to generate [models](https://github.com/fullstorydev/fullstory-node-sdk/tree/main/src/model) and [APIs](https://github.com/fullstorydev/fullstory-node-sdk/tree/main/src/api) from the [OpenAPI specs](https://github.com/fullstorydev/fullstory-node-sdk/tree/main/specs).

 Do not edit the generated files directly.
-In stead, make your changes to the [openapi-generator](https://github.com/fullstorydev/fullstory-node-sdk/tree/main/openapi-generator) to apply to updates to all models and apis generated.
+Instead, make your changes to the [openapi-generator](https://github.com/fullstorydev/fullstory-node-sdk/tree/main/openapi-generator) to apply updates to all models and apis generated.

 ### Testing